AndersenLab/cegwas2-nf/README.md

 | ... | ... | ... |
 | ECA250 | 34.096 |

 * `--vcf` - is a VCF file with variant data.
 All strains with phenotypes should be represented in the VCF used for mapping.
-There should also abe a tabix-generated index file (.tbi) in the same folder as the specified VCF file that has the same name as the VCF except for the addition of the `.tbi` extension. (generated using `tabix -p vcf vcfname.vcf.gz`)
+There should also abe a tabix-generated index file (.tbi) in the same folder as the specified VCF file that has the same name as the VCF except for the addition of the `.tbi` extension. (generated using `tabix -p vcf vcfname.vcf.gz`).
+A VCF for the C. elegans species can be found on [CeNDR](https://elegansvariation.org/data/release/latest)

 * `--p3d` - This determines what type of kinship correction to perform prior to mapping. `TRUE` corresponds to the EMMAx method and `FALSE` corresponds to the slower EMMA method.
 We recommend running with `--p3d=TRUE` to make sure all files of the required files are present and in the proper format, then run with `--p3d=FALSE` for a more exact mapping.